RMoura98/RMoura98/README.md

 ### Hi there <img src="/wave.gif" width="17px">,
-I'm Moura, a informatics engineering sudent at FEUP.
+I'm Moura, a software engineer at Oyster.
 <!--I'm an enthusiast about learning and trying out new experiences of any kind.
 During all my life I have been open to various ways of thinking and new ways of learning.
 While I spend a lot of time doing things that I love such as programming and exploring the wonders of Artificial Intelligent, I prefer to use my free time to game and watch some anime.-->